swainechen/chenlab-training/sysadmin/bioinformatics.md

 # build and test - use meson and ninja
 mkdir build
 cd build
+# there's a minor change in the option for tests (it's -Dtests, not -Denable-tests)
-meson --prefix /usr/local/ -Denable-tests=true ..
+meson --prefix /usr/local/ -Dtests=true ..
 ninja
 ninja test
 # there are some git errors because we used a release tarball, but everything else works